symonkipkemei/Automating-Gopillar/ReadMe.md

 ## The concept
 There is a high probability that architectural problems, perception and trends amongst clients on how to modify their spaces is similar.
 This is further supported by the fact the societies tend to influence one another.

 The only variation is the spatial constraints, structural walls, that delimits the client's already built habitable space.

-The code below intends to filter amongst proposed human habitations and fit the already existing solutions into new client's spaces.
+The algorithm below intends to filter amongst the best proposed human habitations and fit the already existing solutions into new client's spaces.

 Little or no modification will be required of the spatial constraints.

 ## Opportunity
-Every single day, the world gives birth to clients in need of renovation,re-imagination and re-invention of their habitation.Little do they now that the solutions they are looking for is out there scattered amongst the vast fields of the internet.
+Every single day, the world gives birth to clients in need of renovation,re-imagination and re-invention of their habitation.
+Little do they now that the solutions they are looking for is out there scattered amongst the vast fields of the internet.

-## Go_Pillar in summary
+## Go_Pillar in Summary

 Projects are divided into the following categories according to type and size:
 1. Apartment-Large, Medium, Small